If Big Pharma wanted to patent one of the most powerful blood pressure reducers out there, they would find a way to patent exercise.

 The reason exercise helps to maintain normal blood pressure is that physical activity helps to lower the levels of stress hormones circulating in your blood (stress constricts the arteries, which raises blood pressure).
 Plus, exercise relaxes your blood vessels, improving circulation.
 It also helps you achieve a healthy weight which puts less pressure on your blood vessels.

-In Just 12 Weeks, Exercise Can Make a Dramatic Difference in Blood Pressure
+In Just 12 Weeks, Exercise Can Help to Lower Your Blood Pressure Naturally

 Need extra confirmation of just how powerful exercise is for blood pressure?
-A study published in The American Journal of Cardiology shows that swimming is a powerful way to bring high blood pressure down—even for people who didn't exercise before.
+A study published in The American Journal of Cardiology shows that swimming is a powerful way to lower blood pressure naturally—even for people who didn't exercise before.

 Researchers at the University of Texas studied a group of sedentary people over the age of 50 and found that 12 weeks of swimming lowered their blood pressure, and improved arterial function, significantly!